holoviz/holoviews/doc/user_guide/index.rst

 `Working with large data <Large_Data.html>`_
  Leverage Datashader to interactively explore millions or billions of datapoints.

-`Working with Streaming Data <Streaming_Data.html>`_ Demonstrates how to leverage the streamz library with HoloViews to work with streaming datasets.

 `Creating interactive dashboards <Dashboards.html>`_ Use external widget libraries to build custom, interactive dashboards.